ishanpranav/advent-of-code-2023/README.md

 # Advent of Code 2023

 This is a collection of solutions to the [Advent of Code 2023](https://adventofcode.com/2023) programming problems implemented in the C programming languages.
-I have done my best to minimize time complexity while keeping the average running time on the order of 0.0001 seconds (0.1 milliseconds).
+I have done my best to minimize time complexity while keeping the average running time on the order of 1 ms.

 Some of the more difficult problems were implemented in a higher-level programming language before being converted to C. The equivalent code is included here as a reference.